 Meituan’s claim might be sound, but it has one catch.
 Almost all Meituan’s businesses, from movie-ticketing and online food delivery to newly-acquired/launched transportation, are costly and heavily subsidies-driven, literally cash-burning, especially in the two transportation sectors it just dipped toes into.

 In the ride-hailing sector, Didi currently operates 90% of the trips in China and is heavily funded by a long list of investors including SoftBank.
 Meituan would have to prepare a huge trove of war chest if the company is serious about a landgrab with Didi.
-As to bike-sharing, with the sellout of Mobike and Ofo’s funding dilemma, the business has been questioned as whether it is even a valid business model.
-Making money from bike sharing seems to be mission impossible in anytime soon, let alone Meituan has taken over Mobike’s outstanding debt from the acquisition.
+As to bike-sharing, with the sellout of Mobike and Ofo’s funding dilemma, the business has been questioned as to whether it is even a valid business model.
+Making money from bike sharing seems to be mission impossible anytime soon, let alone Meituan has taken over Mobike’s outstanding debt from the acquisition.

 To support its traditional businesses’ day-to-day operation, to keep expanding into new territories, to fight a uphill battle with all its competitors on all fronts, these all require the support of large funding, and now with a too bloated size to investors, Meituan might have to – just as rumored suggested – to resort to public market to keep funding its expansion and ambition.